strunker/GoveeSync/README.md

 # Testing / Searching for devices
 Download UDPReceiver.py and UDPSender.py
 <ol>
 <li>Start CMD prompt, navigate to the folder where you downloaded the above files.
-Then type: python UDPReceiver.py</li>
+Then type: python UDPReceiver.py<br>This should start a UDP multicast listener on port 4002</li>
+<li>Once the listener is started open another CMD prompt.
+Navigate to the folder, and type: python UDPSender.py<br>This should output any Govee devices found to the shell.</li>
 </ol>

 # Supported Commands